Using the Sucker with Boss Gloss

 The technique for using it is easy; drape The Big Green Sucker over your arm with the bulk of the towel hanging down.
 Holding the Boss Gloss at least 30cm to 40cm from the towel, mist 4-6 sprays of Boss Gloss straight into the towel.
 Flip the towel over and spray another 4-6 sprays on the other side.
 Then, grab each end of the towel and starting from the roof, slowly glide it across the wet surface, drying the water as you go.
 On the lower panels, fold the towel in half, so it cannot ever drop down and touch the ground.

 The Big Green Sucker can do bigger cars and vans, even multiple vehicles, one after the other.
-The technique of sheeting the water off is important as well as having a car with some protection on the surface whether that be Fully Slick, After Glow or another selant or coating to help the water sheeting process.
+The technique of sheeting the water off is important as well as having a car with some protection on the surface whether that be Fully Slick, Bead Machine or another sealant or coating to help the water sheeting process.
 We have found that if you wring the towel out mid way through drying that it's not going to work as well after, as all the material becomes completely drenched and cannot hold anymore water in its plush fibres.
 If you find you're doing multiple cars it can pay to have a couple of these great towels handy.

 If you begin to see any lint from the cloth, this is likely caused by contamination on the paint or glass.
 Give the car a good clay with our Clay Bar or Claying Rubber.
 Another reason is lubrication, so make sure the cloth has Boss Gloss sprayed into it to make sure it's always well lubricated.